kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

 Unsubscribing a Contact from an Email Campaign
 ==============================================

-Marks a user unsubscribed in the launch list so it will be counted in the campaign statistics.
-It does not change the opt-in status of the contact but updates the response summary only (:doc:`launch_response_summary`).
+Marks a user unsubscribed for an email campaign launch so it will be counted in the campaign statistics.
+It does not change the opt-in status of the contact, this must be done with an additional API request (:doc:`../../suite/contacts/contact_update`) if necessary.
+It updates the response summary only (:doc:`launch_response_summary`).

 Endpoint
 --------